prachi237/prachi237/README.md

  <h2> Hi there, I am Prachi Nandi </a> </h2>
-  <p> I am a final year UG student from National Institute of Technology Rourkela, pursuing B.Tech in Computer Science and Engineering
+  <p> I am currently a software engineer working at Microsoft.
+I graduated from National Institute of Technology Rourkela, with honours in Computer Science and Engineering.
-  I am passionate about coding, designing, finance and I wish to reach the pinnacle in computing and research field with sheer determination, dedication and hardwork.
+ I have been learning quantitative finanace and wish to learn more on real word applications of ML in finance sector.

- - Currently I am focusing on Competitive programming and ML.
+  Not so fun fact about me but I can talk a lot if the conversations revolve around art, books, politics, history or phillosophy.

  </p>